I was just awarded the Elmore R. Chatham Award

 My lifelong hobby is now my vocation.
 Instead of the darkroom of my youth, I spend my days working with Lightroom and Photoshop.
 I use my engineering discipline and knowledge to continually learn and adjust to the intricacies of photography, and ever expand and concentrate more on the artistic aspects.

 Today I’m fortunate enough to be able to follow my passions, and along the way I get to share some of my knowledge and experiences with you and others.
-I love giving back as I'm a VP of a local camera club, and I also run two large Meetup Groups (over 8500 members) and make speaking presentations to numerous groups.
+I love giving back as I've been a VP of a local camera club, and I also run two large Meetup Groups (over 9000 members) and make speaking presentations to numerous groups.
 I also help out with Facebook groups and teach workshops and seminars.

 If you have the inkling...
 You now can join me on my travels and experiences and enjoy the wonderful places we explore.
 I set up a few tours and workshops each year where I provide instruction, tips, guidance for all levels of photographers.
 But mostly we get out there and photograph.
 My ongoing and future projects include working on educational and photo books, writing and photographing magazine articles, speaking engagements, and continuing providing photography seminars and workshops.
 I hope you enjoy my work, and feel free to contact me.